AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

     ![Re-request review.](../../img/respond-to-review-06.png){width="600"}
 </figure>

 ## Responding to review comments

 ### Responding to suggestion comments
 Suggestion comments have two associated buttons boxed in the image above: `Commit suggestion` and `Add suggestion to batch`.

-- You can directly commit a _single_ suggestion by clicking `Commit suggestion` button, and then clicking `Commit changes` in the dropdown box:
+- You can directly commit a _single_ suggestion by clicking `Commit suggestion` button.
+Type a commit message, and then click `Commit changes` in the dropdown box:
 <figure markdown="span">
     ![Re-request review.](../../img/respond-to-review-07.png){width="600"}
 </figure>